(2002-11-13) 13 November 2002 (age 20) Toronto, Ontario, Canada

 Signature

-Emma RaducanuMBE (born 13 November 2002) is a British professional tennis player.
-She reached a career-high ranking of No. 10 by the Women's Tennis Association (WTA) on 11 July 2022, and is the current British No. 1.
+Emma RaducanuMBE (/ˌræduˈkɑːnuː/RAD-oo-KAH-noo;[3] born 13 November 2002) is a British professional tennis player.
+She reached a career-high ranking of No. 10 by the Women's Tennis Association (WTA) on 11 July 2022, and is a former British No. 1.
 Raducanu is the first British woman to win a Grand Slam singles title since Virginia Wade at the 1977 Wimbledon Championships.

 Raducanu was born in Toronto and raised in London.
 She made her WTA Tour debut in June 2021.
 With a wildcard entry at Wimbledon, ranked outside the top 300, she reached the fourth round in her first major tournament.
-At the 2021 US Open, Raducanu became the first singles qualifier in the Open Era to win a Grand Slam title, beating Leylah Fernandez in the final without dropping a set in the tournament.
-It was the second Grand Slam tournament of her career; she holds the Open Era record for the fewest majors played before winning a title.
+At the 2021 US Open, Raducanu became the first qualifier in the Open Era to win a major singles title, beating Leylah Fernandez in the final without dropping a set during the tournament.
+It was the second major tournament of her career, and she holds the Open Era record for the fewest majors played before winning a title.

 ^"Wimbledon bio".
 Archived from the original on 8 September 2021.
 Retrieved 8 September 2021.